529 Plans and more: Innovative and effective ways to pay for education

 Morgan Stanley Wealth Management

 Today, we talk about education as a lifelong journey.
 It starts with school, but it never really ends.
 The associated costs have also matured and now resemble longer-term budget items, such as housing and health care.
-Paying for education has become a major investment—one that often requires years of careful planning.
+Paying for education is a top priority for many parents, and it has become a major investment—one that often requires years of careful planning.
 As the costs keep rising, you should approach funding educational expenses, such as tuition, extension programs and advanced professional training, like any other kind of investment that needs a strategy built for your specific needs.

-One of the most challenging aspects of crafting such plans is predicting the future educational funding needs for your loved ones, or yourself.
-The right solution may be a mix of tried-and-true tools with innovative, lesser-known strategies to help plan for the uncertainty.
+One of the most challenging aspects of crafting such plans is predicting the future educational funding needs for your loved ones or yourself.
+Each approach has pros and cons, and the right solution may be a mix of tried-and-true tools with innovative, lesser-known strategies to help plan for the uncertainty.

 Here are some strategies that may help cover today’s expected and sometimes unexpected, educational costs.

-A portfolio of zero-coupon municipal bonds can be a smart way at times to save for college.
-This type of fixed income security does not pay interest but instead can be bought at a substantial discount to its face value, which it pays in full at maturity, providing a lump sum equal to the initial investment plus imputed interest.
+When saving for college in a taxable account instead of a 529, a portfolio of zero-coupon /content/etrade/retail/en_US/pages/knowledge/library/bonds-cds/municipal-bond-basics.html" alt="Link to article, " the basics of municipal bonds."">municipal bonds can be a good option.
+Rather than receiving interest, you purchase this at a substantial discount to its face value, which it pays in full at maturity, providing a lump sum equal to the initial investment plus imputed interest.
 A big plus with these bonds: when purchased from a government entity, their interest is often exempt from federal income tax and usually from state and local income tax as well.
-And if you need a specific amount of funds at a particular date – for example, when paying college tuition – a Financial Advisor can structure your portfolio so that the bonds mature right before payments would be due.

 529 plan account owners may also withdraw tax-free up to $10,000 to pay student loans, which often account owners plan to do if the student successfully completes their studies.